k-mughal/Ansible/13 - Loops/README.md

-- n Ansible, a loop is a construct that allows you to iterate over a set of values and perform a task or a series of tasks for each item in that set.
+- Ansible, a loop is a construct that allows you to iterate over a set of values and perform a task or a series of tasks for each item in that set.
 Loops are commonly used to avoid repetitive code and to apply the same configuration or operation to multiple items.

 - There are different ways to implement loops in Ansible, and the most common one is by using the loop keyword along with the with_items parameter.
 However, starting from Ansible 2.5, the loop keyword is deprecated, and the recommended way is to use the loop attribute directly.
 Let start an exercise.